 Camp Wendy has 56 acres of gentle rolling hills, winding trails, beautiful forests and a 13-acre lake nestled in the foothills of the Shawangunks in the hamlet of Wallkill, Ulster County.
 It is also the home of the GSHH Archive Museum.
 The large lake can be used for boating or fishing, and there is an established letterboxing course on site.

-- Two units, each with platform tents, kitchen shelter with picnic tables, fire place, and water.
+- One platform tent unit with kitchen shelter and picnic tables, fire place, and potable water.
 Unit capacities range from 15-30.